jaspector

 For state residential permitting, permits are required for one and two family dwellings and townhouses in areas covered by the state program, with additions over 30 square feet requiring a permit.
 Smith County's planning guide also states a state building permit is required for new construction and decking on mobile homes.

+Not all construction work requires a permit in Lancaster, TN.
 The following work is generally exempt: Detached garages, sheds, barns, and other detached structures not used for living purposes are exempt from the state residential permit program; Manufactured or modular home placement itself is exempt from the state residential permit requirement, but custom site work such as a deck, patio, or stoop still needs a permit.
+When in doubt, confirm with the local building department before starting work.